 Warm lemon water supports your immune system when you are sick by replacing fluids your body loses during a fever.
 Vitamin C is also thought to boost immune system function.
 And if you do get a sore throat, gargling with a lemon-water rinse can help.
 And you can’t go wrong adding a little lemon juice to your favorite tea to soothe a sore throat.

 If your indigestion is caused by a lack of stomach acid – rather than too much of it — drinking the juice of one lemon mixed in a glass in warm water after a meal can provide relief.
-The lemon juice naturally stimulates the production of stomach acid.
+Lemon juice naturally stimulates the production of stomach acid.

 Put used lemon peel down your garbage disposal to keep it smelling fresh.
 Garbage disposals not only get really stinky if you don’t maintain them, the blades will also go dull.
 Throw two lemon wedges and a cup of ice in the disposal.
 Turn on the cold water and turn on the disposal.
 The lemon will help with the bad odors and the ice helps to get those blades sharp.